sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 T: 18:30

-- The response to the Referrers API, and the fallback tag, is an Index (Manifest List)
+- The Referrers response is an Index (Manifest List)
-- Each descriptor is a manifest with a subject set to the digest f27...
+- Each descriptor is a manifest with a subject field set to the digest in the request (API or tag)
 - There may be lots of artifacts with the subject pointing to the same manifest
 - To identify the needed artifact from the list, we pull up the artifact type and annotations
 - So lets look at this manifest with the 732... digest